 Any student who does not have a roommate may be consolidated.
 Consequently, some students may be reassigned.
 Where possible, the reassignments will be done within the same floor and building, but this cannot be guaranteed.
-The only time students, with the exception of freshmen housed in the Lindens, in half-empty rooms have the option to purchase their rooms as super-singles is before consolidation.
+The only time students, except freshmen housed in the Lindens/Villages, in half-empty rooms can purchase their rooms as super-singles is before consolidation.

-Housing and Residence Life reserves the right to change a student's room during the course of a semester, if deemed necessary.
-If during the course of the semester, one student moves out of a room, the student remaining in the room may be required to accept a roommate or be assigned to another room.
+Housing and Residence Life reserves the right to change a student's room during a semester, if deemed necessary.
+If during the semester, one student moves out of a room, the student remaining in the room may be required to accept a roommate or be assigned to another room.
 If a situation occurs such that there is no student to place in a partially occupied room, the occupant will be charged the normal room rate only.